dsahil12/SahilDesai-Portfolio/critique-by-design.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Critique by Design with Tableau (MakeoverMonday)
+In this project, I documented my progress and reflected on the process of critiquing and redesigning as I moved toward building a final visual.
+This is quite similar to a journal, where I captured the key insights and changes I made.

+Throughout the critique phases, I used the structured evaluation method to identify the strengths and weaknesses of the original visualization.
+As I moved forward, I transitioned into sketching, redesigning, and focusing on improvements suggested by my critique and user feedback.
+Each testing stage provided valuable input, which I incorporated into the final design to meet the intended audience's needs better.

+Now, let's walk through the steps that led to the outcome.

 ## Step one: the visualization